mongodb/docs/source/deployment.rst

 If you have multiple MongoDB systems in distinct environments and cannot monitor both system with a single agent, you will need to add a new group.
-Having a second group makes it possible to run two agents, because the API and secret keys are unique to the group.
+Having a second group makes it possible to run two agents, because the AjikkrPI and secret keys are unique to the group.

 To add a new group click on the "Admins" page, and click on the "Add New Group" link on the upper right hand side of the page.
 Then, specify the new group name and select the "Add New Group" button on the following next page to create the new group.
-Once created, only the current user account be added as a member.
-To add more people, click on the "Admins" page in your new group.
+After creating a group, only the current user account is a member that group.To add more people, click on the "Admins" page in your new group.

 You may also use a second group and agent to monitor a different set of MongoDB instances in the same environment if you want to segregate